endtb/endtb-playbooks/README.md

 4. You might need to SSH into this box for the first time to ensure proper keys are set up (run "ssh vagrant@192.168.33.21", password="vagrant")

 ### Provision your Vagrant Box

+Running a "vagrant up" should also provision your machine for you.
+To run the ansible provisioning again, run "vagrant provision"

 From the root of this project, run "./deploy.sh".
 This will connect to the Vagrant box set up above (the IP address in both is hard-coded to 192.168.33.21), and will setup Bahmni for endTB based on the configuration specified.